Felbridge Governing Body

 Contact details for governors are available either through the school office or via the staff noticeboard.

-January 2023: Mrs Marie Clowes is currently acting Chair of Governors until March.
-As is the case for Ron Adams, all enquiries for the Chair of Governors can be made through the office via email@example.com
+May 2023: Mrs Marie Clowes is currently acting Chair of Governors.
+All enquiries for the Chair of Governors can be made through the office via firstname.lastname@example.org

 Marie Clowes (Co-Opted Governor)